exist2021/manojwork/content/pages/Quitting or Pivoting.md

 > This time, I am pivoting faster.

-## This year, I launched Slowdating.online
+## This year, I launched [Slowdating Venture](Slowdating.online)
 I had burnt myself in my hyperlocal project by going for a very small market; this time, I didn't want to take chances.
 I launched a site targeting a global audience.
 I got registrations from New York, Budapest, Peru and, of course, Indian cities.
 But the numbers are not enough.
 A dating business needs numbers and density.
 I have neither of them.

 So I have pivoted; instead of moving vertically up the value chain, I am going down the chain.
 I want to see where my solo skills match the business I need to run with only my time.
-I have launched datingcoach.directory and datingcoach.site.
+I have launched [Dating Coach Directory](datingcoach.directory) and [Dating Coach](datingcoach.site.)

 The business model is less complex here; it doesn't need people, marketing budgets, or expensive technical stuff.
 My options for getting revenue are much better.
 As I become proficient in these areas, I plan to move upwards.

 > I am writing this blog post to urge people to think when they need to pivot (quit) their existing projects and work on something the market is willing to pay.